silnrsi/font-gentium/README.md

 Font for Roman- and Cyrillic-based writing systems.

-Not yet ready for use or distribution.
+This UFO-based font project is not yet ready for use or distribution.